 HOW DO I UPLOAD MULTI-ANGLE / SYNCED FOOTAGE?

-All of the angles of footage should be uploaded during the same upload session, and into the same playlist (NOT separately, as different games).
+When choosing angles of game footage to upload, ALL of the angles of footage should be uploaded during the SAME upload session, and into the same playlist (NOT separately, as different games).

 In the upload window, click 'add angle'.